WinnieMadikizella/Bus-Transportation-Analysis/README.md

 ✅ **Year-over-year change** is **-83.50%**, highlighting the need for strategic action

 ## Why This Matters:
-📈 **Route optimization** and **resource allocation**
-😊 Enhanced **service efficiency** and **customer satisfaction**
+📈 **Automated reporting** means less manual work and more time for **strategic decision-making** 🚍 **Route optimization** and **resource allocation** based on live, updated data 😊 Enhanced **service efficiency** and **customer satisfaction**
 💲 Opportunities for **cost reduction** and **revenue growth**

 ## Data Model
-The dashboard is built on a structured star schema for efficient reporting and analysis in Excel Power Pivot.
+The dashboard is built on a structured star schema for efficient reporting and automated refresh in Excel Power Pivot.

  **Schema Overview:**
 - **Fact Table:** `Facttable_ridership` — Tracks each bus trip, rider, date, and utilization